 Ensure cultural rights for all to promote inclusive social development.

-Canada, Government: Ensure cultural rights for all to promote inclusive social development.
+Canada, Government: Support the right to take part in cultural life to promote inclusive social development.

 The Convention on the Protection and Promotion of the Diversity of Cultural Expressions.

 Advocate worldwide of the strategic link between culture and development.